tbela99/css-parser/files/css-module.md

 ### Global scope

-the class names are not scoped unless they are scoped using :local or :local()
+The class names are not scoped unless they are scoped using :local or :local()

 ```typescript